programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 - How to work with *notebooks*, an interactive environment for data science in Python;
 - Methods to read and visualize text data for millions of books with the HTRC Feature Reader; and
-- Data malleability, the skills to select, slice, and summarize extracted feature data using the flexible "DataFrame" structure.
+- Data malleability, the skills to select, slice, and summarize extracted features data using the flexible "DataFrame" structure.

 ## Background

 The **HathiTrust Research Center** (**HTRC**) is the research arm of the HathiTrust, tasked with supporting research usage of the works held by the HathiTrust.
 Particularly, this support involves mediating large-scale access to materials in a non-consumptive manner, which aims to allow research over a work without enabling that work to be traditionally enjoyed or read by a human reader.
-Huge digital collections can be of public benefit by allowing scholars to make insights about history and culture, and the non-consumptive model allows for these uses to be sought within the restrictions of intellectual property law.
+Huge digital collections can be of public benefit by allowing scholars to discover insights about history and culture, and the non-consumptive model allows for these uses to be sought within the restrictions of intellectual property law.

-As part of its mission, the HTRC has released the **Extracted Features** dataset, containing features derived for every page of 4.8 million 'volumes' (a generalized term referring to the different types of materials in the HathiTrust collection, of which books are the most prevalent type).
+As part of its mission, the HTRC has released the **Extracted Features** (**EF**) dataset containing features derived for every page of 13.6 million 'volumes' (a generalized term referring to the different types of materials in the HathiTrust collection, of which books are the most prevalent type).

 What is a feature?
 A **feature** is a quantifiable marker of something measurable, a datum.
 A computer cannot understand the meaning of a sentence implicitly, but it can understand the counts of various words and word forms, or the presence or absence of stylistic markers, from which it can be trained to better understand text.
 Many text features are non-consumptive in that they don't retain enough information to reconstruct the book text.

 Not all features are useful, and not all algorithms use the same features.
-With the HTRC EF Dataset, we have tried to tried to include the most generally useful features, as well as adapting to scholarly needs.
+With the HTRC EF Dataset, we have tried to include the most generally useful features, as well as adapt to scholarly needs.
 We include per-page information such as counts of words tagged by part of speech (e.g. *how many times does the word `jaguar` appear as a lowercase noun on this page*), line and sentence counts, and counts of characters at the leftmost and rightmost sides of a page.
 No positional information is provided, so the data would not specify if 'brown' is followed by 'dog', though the information is shared for every single page, so you can at least infer how often 'brown' and 'dog' occurred in the same general vicinity within a text.

-With easy access and features already extracted, the Extracted Features dataset offers a great entry point to programmatic text analysis and text mining.
+Freely accessible and preprocessed, the Extracted Features dataset offers a great entry point to programmatic text analysis and text mining.
 To further simplify beginner usage, the HTRC has released the HTRC Feature Reader.
 The **HTRC Feature Reader** scaffolds use of the dataset with the Python programming language.

 This tutorial teaches the fundamentals of using the Extracted Features dataset with the HTRC Feature Reader.
 The HTRC Feature Reader is designed to make use of data structures from the most popular scientific tools in Python, so the skills taught here will apply to other settings of data analysis.
 In this way, the Extracted Features dataset is a particularly good use case for learning more general text analysis skills.
 We will look at data structures for holding text, patterns for querying and filtering that information, and ways to summarize, group, and visualize the data.